 - Meditation (in general) helped me break apart the trigger paradigm.

-…and here are the 9 benefits with a pretty illustration (click on it to see a larger version; use your BACK button to get back to the article):
+…and here are the 9 benefits with a pretty illustration (click on it to see a larger version):

 (summary of challenges encountered is in PART 2)

 It’s been seven weeks since I conducted my study and I just compiled all the data into an Excel spreadsheet.
 The first thing I notice is that the average numbers representing my experience of PTSD symptoms are all pretty high.
 That was a terribly difficult time.
 Just looking it over makes me feel a little emotional, and though I’ve been through a lot, I rarely get emotional these days.
 Actually, in March and April my symptoms were better than the previous eight years.
 Sometimes it takes seeing the numbers for the truth of how bad something has been to really hit home.

 I guess the number that really stands out to me is the one called “bad night.”
 For eight years I had horrendous nights.
 For that 23 days, on a scale from 0-100, the average score was 60.79.
 That means there were a lot of horrible nights with nightmares, tension, lots of problems and no sleep.
 I am relieved that after eight years of not sleeping in a way that would allow normal functioning during the day, for the moment I am sleeping normally for the most part.
 Well then, let’s see what happened.

 The way I structured this self-study is as follows: